abhi9720/querycraft-ai/README.md

 ## 9. Contributing

 This is an open-source project, and we welcome contributions from the community!
-Whether it's a bug fix, a new feature, or improved documentation, your help is valued.
+Whether it\'s a bug fix, a new feature, or improved documentation, your help is valued.
 Please see our `CONTRIBUTING.md` file for guidelines.

 ## 10. License